tlswg/tls13-spec/draft-ietf-tls-tls13.md

 "supported_groups" parameters need not be fatal, as it is in the non-PSK case discussed in the previous paragraph.

+If the server selects an (EC)DHE group and the client did not offer a compatible "key_share" extension in the initial ClientHello, the server MUST respond with a HelloRetryRequest ({{hello-retry-request}}) message.

-The server indicates its selected parameters in the ServerHello as
+If the server successfully selects parameters and does not require a HelloRetryRequest, it indicates the selected parameters in the ServerHello as
 follows:

 - If PSK is being used, then the server will send a